FctsFxns/schultzen-web/_works/say-hi-to-tom.md

 date:  2015-02-00 00:00:00 +0100
 ---
-“Say Hi to Tom!” is a participatory art project developed through an international open call on early internet sharing platforms for analog postcards.
+**Say Hi to Tom!** is a participatory art project developed through an international open call on early internet sharing platforms for analog postcards.
+The title refers both to the iconic figure of **Tom** from the early social network Myspace and to a nostalgic moment in internet culture when digital communication still carried the promise of friendship, participation, and unexpected emotional intimacy between strangers.

 Participants were invited to send postcards from their cities together with personal responses to three intimate questions related to memory, movement, and attachment.
 In exchange, each postcard was transformed by the artist into a personalised collage work.